 The Characteristics of Classic Tango

-The feelings expressed in classic tango are the feelings of the men and women of the time, represented by two different but intertwined moods.
-Classic tango is heterosexual rather than homosexual in nature.
-It has a rhythm that is masculine - strong, steady,predictable and resolute, and a melody that is feminine - soft, emotional, moody and beautiful.
-Each note or phrase expresses the strength, courage and determination of men, or tenderness, affection and obedience of women.
-The two opposite moods intertwine with each other, reflecting the two sexes in the dance.
-Dancing tango, you have to imagine that you are playing music with your body.
-The man and the woman are different instruments.
-One is like the bandoneon, the other is like the violin.
-One is the passion of the drums, the other the beauty of the melody.
-One is philosophy, the other poem.
-Each with a unique sound, expresses a different emotion.
-Both are indispensable and irreplaceable, and they must collaborate harmoniously and complement each other in order to create a beautiful tango.
-(See The Gender Expression in Tango.)
+The feelings expressed in classic tango reflect the experiences of the men and women of its time, represented by two distinct yet intertwined moods.
+Classic tango is intrinsically heterosexual in nature.
+Its rhythm is masculine - resolute, strong, steady, and predictable - while its melody is feminine - soft, emotional, moody, and beautiful.
+Each note or phrase conveys the strength, courage, and determination of men, or the tenderness, affection, and obedience of women.
+These two opposing moods intertwine, reflecting the two sexes in the dance.
+When dancing tango, you have to imagine you are playing music with your body.
+The man and the woman are different instruments: one is like the bandoneon, the other like the violin; one embodies the passion of the drums, the other the beauty of melody; one is philosophy, the other poetry.
+Each, with its unique sound, expresses a different emotion.
+Both are indispensable and irreplaceable, and they must work in harmony, complementing each other to create a beautiful tango (see The Gender Expression in Tango).

-Most classical tango music has a vocal part, which usually is not throughout but appears only in certain parts of the song, as if it is an instrument collaborating with other instruments.
-The lyrics are commonly written in lunfardo, the old street slang of the lower classes in Buenos Aires, expressing nostalgia, homesickness and the pain of lost love.
+Most classic tango songs include a vocal part, which usually does not run through the entire piece, but only appears in certain parts of the song, as if it is cooperating with other instruments.
+The lyrics are commonly written in lunfardo, the old street slang of Buenos Aires’s lower classes, expressing nostalgia, homesickness, and the pain of lost love.
 These are songs of the immigrants.
-Only old milongueros and a small number of portenos today can fully understand them.
-Those who do not understand the lyrics may not always feel easy to grasp the syncopated and extended syllables, thus could have a difficulty to follow them.
-But these beautiful lyrics express delicate feelings and are favored by the milongueros.
-Many of whom can sing the lyrics and dance to them with facility, which is one of the reasons why the milongueros perceive their dance quite differently from the foreigners.
+Only older milongueros and a few porteños can fully understand these lyrics today.
+Those unfamiliar with the lyrics may find it challenging to follow their syncopated and elongated syllables.
+However, these beautiful lyrics express delicate emotions and are beloved by milongueros, many of whom can sing and dance to them with great facility, which is one of the reasons why the milongueros perceive their dance quite differently from the foreigners.
 Not understanding the lyrics is a disadvantage of the foreigners, but that is not an insurmountable obstacle.
-The dancers' education can compensate for their inadequacy in language, because as long as one is willing to listen, the sentiment and emotions of the song can be perceived through the melody, rhythm, tempo, tone and mood of the music.
-Of course, learning the language can help to better understand the feelings of the songs.
-By the way, some foreigners understood neither the culture nor the language of tango, but they thought they knew tango better than the milongueros, which to me is arrogant and ridiculous.
-(See Tango and Gender Equality.)
+A dancer’s education can help bridge this gap because, by truly listening, one can feel the song’s sentiment and emotions through the melody, rhythm, tempo, tone, and mood of the music.
+Of course, learning the language enhances this understanding.
+By the way, some foreigners know neither the culture nor the language of tango, but they thought they understand tango better than the milongueros, which to me is arrogant and absurd (see Tango and Gender Equality).

 March 18, 2014

-Tango only happens when the two dancers are immersed in the music and find the connection between them.
-There cannot be tango between two beginners who don't listen to the music, are physically detached, emotionally disconnected and unable to communicate their feelings.
-(See Tango Is a Feeling.)
+Tango only happens when the two dancers are fully immersed in the music and deeply connected to each other.
+There cannot be tango between two beginners who don't listen to the music, are physically detached, emotionally disconnected, and unable to communicate their feelings (see Tango Is a Feeling).
 They dance like two individuals bickering and disagreeing with each other.
-In contrast, mature dancers are fully connected.
-They immerse themselves in the music, which moves them, stirs their emotions, resonates with them, and enables them to find connections.
+In contrast, mature dancers flow together seamlessly.
+They lose themselves in the music, letting the music resonate with them, enabling them to find the onnection.
 As a result, they dance like two soulmates in perfect agreement.
 This agreement is what makes tango intoxicating.

-What we are looking for in tango is the affinity and harmony between the dancers.
-A good tango partner doesn't have to be good-looking, but he/she must be a good match so dancing with them makes you feel the chemistry.
-Novice dancers tend to focus on superficial things like steps and impression.
-But such external things are unessential.
-What is essential is the dancer's inner quality: his masculinity, musicality, strength, leadership, protection, thoughtfulness and finesse; her femininity, lightness, flexibility, obedience, agreeableness, adaptability and coordination; and the connection and harmony between them.
-Those who pursue vanity and ignore the essence cannot find tango, just like they cannot find love.
-People often compare tango to love because the two share a common theme.
-(See A Dance that Teaches People to Love.)
-They both involve a relationship in which the two sexes play different roles but complement each other.
-They both aim at achieving oneness and harmony through commitment, submission, communication, understanding, cooperation and accommodation.
-A reader, after read my post The Gender Roles in Tango, remarked, "These seem to be applicable to real life relationships as well."
-Indeed, the concept of tango has a universal value.
-It reveals the way to achieve oneness and harmony in all kinds of relationships between individuals, genders, political parties and social groups, etc. (See The Lessons of Tango.)
+What we are looking for in tango is the connection and harmony between the dancers.
+A good tango partner doesn't have to be good-looking, but he/she must be a good match so dancing with him/her makes you feel the chemistry.
+Novice dancers tend to focus on steps and appearance, but these external things are superficial.
+What truely matters is the inner quality dancers bring to the partnership: his masculinity, musicality, strength, leadership, protection, thoughtfulness and finesse; her femininity, lightness, flexibility, obedience, agreeableness, adaptability and coordination; and the connection, understanding and harmony between them.
+Those who chase superficial things miss the essence of tango, just like those who overlook the core of love.

 March 13, 2014

-Tango contains the dream, longing and hope of the early immigrants to Argentina.
-It is a utopia where brotherly love, intimacy, affinity and kindness triumph over animosity, prejudice, hatred and injuries, where peace and harmony are achieved through submission, agreement, cooperation and accommodation rather than contest, competition, hostility and aggression, where masculinity and femininity comfort each other and bring out the best in each other, and where people can enjoy a temporary relief from the conflicts and stresses of everyday life.
-(See Tango: The Historical and Cultural Impacts.)
+Tango embodies the dreams, longings and hopes of the early immigrants to Argentina.
+It offers a utopia or refuge where brotherly love, intimacy, fellowship and kindness triumph over animosity, prejudice, hatred and injuries, where peace and harmony are achieved through trust, submission, cooperation and accommodation rather than conflict, competition, antagonism and aggression, where the two sexes complement and comfort each other rather than being hostile and belligerent to each other, and where people can enjoy a temporary relief from the pressure and stress of modern day living (see Tango: The Historical and Cultural Impacts).

-Those who see modernization as progress overlooked its negative side.
-Modernization dehumanizes mankind by turning us from an intimately connected social species to self-sufficient and independent individuals, weakens the natural bond between people, and shifts our focus from common interests to self-interest.
-The attachment, fraternity, interdependence and mutual care among people have faded away.
+Those who equate modernization with progress overlook its darker side.
+In many ways, modernization is a dehumanization process that transforms us from interconnected, interdependent social beings into self-sufficient, isolated individuals.
+It weakens the bonds that unite us, shifting our focus from the common good to individual gain.
+The attachment, fraternity, interdependence and mutual responsibilities among people have faded away.
 Family is falling apart.
 Family values are lost.
-The ecological balance is disrupted.
+Ecological balance is disrupted.
 Natural resources are depleted.
 The environment is irreversibly damaged.
-Egoism, individualism, feminism, division, polarization, divorce, homosexuality, same-sex marriage, single-parent family, materialism, competition, stress, corruption, violence and crimes become the new norm.
-In short, humanity has been replaced by modernity.
-(See Tango and Individualism.)
+Meanwhile, egoism, individualism, feminism, division, inequality, polarization, divorce, homosexuality, same-sex marriage, single-parent family, materialism, competition, stress, corruption, violence and crimes become the new norm.
+In short, humanity is being overshadowed by so-called modernity (see The World Needs a Different Philosophy).

 The popularity of tango in our times is a profound phenomenon.
 We dream of a society that is equal, fair, friendly, cooperative, orderly and harmonious like a well-organized milonga, not a society that is driven by self-interest and imbued with competition, hostility, injury, stress, madness, inequality, division, and shooting.
-Those who blindly pursue modernization need to reflect on reality.
-Is modernity worth pursuing at the expense of humanity and the environment?
-A blogger wrote, "The world is like water and man is like ink.
-What man does to the world is what ink does to water.
-With the passage of time, ink only makes water muddier, not clearer.
-Comparing to today's postmodern world, the past is simpler, purer, hence better."
-A woman wrote, "In modern-day life we are centered around our work, which demands aggression.
-But if we keep being aggressive in our marriage, constantly fighting for self-interest and pushing our partner to make concessions until he gives up, then such marriage can only create an unhappy person."
-A Facebook friend wrote, "How many American businessmen lie in a hospital bed, after their heart attack, before they look around and ask themselves, 'How did I end up spending my life this way... working too many hours... the love of my life is a stranger, if we haven't divorced...
+Those who place blind faith in modernization need to confront reality.
+A blogger wrote, "The world is like water, and humans are like ink.
+What humans do to the world is like what ink does to water; with time, ink only makes water muddier, not clearer.
+Comparing to our postmodern world, the past seems simpler, purer, and better."
+A woman wrote, "In modern life, we center everything around work, which demands aggression.
+But if we bring that aggression into our marriages, constantly fighting for self-interest, forcing our partner to concede, what can such a marriage create but unhappy people?”
+Another blogger wrote, "How many American businessmen lie in a hospital bed, after their heart attack, before they look around and ask themselves, 'How did I end up spending my life this way... working too many hours... the love of my life is a stranger, if we haven't divorced...
 I missed my children growing up because I worked too much...
 I spent my lifetime, not with my friends, but pursuing financial security... and in the end, I ended up here?'"
 Indeed, modernization is like a fatal attraction that causes us to lose the essence of being human.
 What happened to our sanity?
-Why an intelligent species who have invented computers, internet and GPS couldn't build a world for ourselves that makes more sense?
-(See The World Needs a Different Philosophy.)
+Why an intelligent species who have invented computer, internet and GPS couldn't build a world for ourselves that makes more sense?

 I believe this universal reflection on modernity versus humanity, this yearning for a balanced life and a harmonious society, is not irrelevant to the revival of tango today.
-One hundred years ago, immigrants far away from home created this dance in which they placed their dream, a dance full of human spirit and beauty, a dance that highlights connection, fraternity, cooperation and harmony.
+A hundred years ago, immigrants far away from home created this dance in which they placed their dream, a dance full of human spirit and beauty, a dance that highlights connection, fraternity, cooperation and harmony.
 Today's tango dancers are chasing the same dream, I believe.
 People who have the fortune to get involved in tango must take the responsibility to preserve this sanctuary for mankind.
-We not only need to teach others how to dance tango but also teach its values, because without these values, tango, too, will be assimilated by the world.
-(See The Freedom in Tango.)
+We not only need to teach people how to dance tango but also promote its values, because without these values, tango, too, will be assimilated by the world (see How You Dance Matters).

 February 12, 2014